ligato/docs/docs/tutorials/05_kv-scheduler.md

   - value: { name:"route2" interface_name:"if2"  }
 ```

-The `Create` sequence is exactly the same, despite the fact the values were added to transaction in the reverse order.
+The `Create` sequence is exactly the same.
+This is despite the fact the transaction values are set in the reverse order.
 As shown, the KV Scheduler re-ordered the configuration items in the correct sequence before generating the transaction.

 **3. Configure the route and interface in separate transactions**

-In this case, we have two outputs since there are two transactions:
+In this case, you have two outputs since there are two transactions:

 ```bash
 1. CREATE [NOOP IS-PENDING]: